Allyster1/cat-shelter-sep-2025-express/README.md

 ## Additional

--  [x] Add nodemon and change the debugger to include nodemon
+-  [x] Add nodemon and change the debugger to include nodemon `npm i nodemon`
 -  [] implement dotenv for secrets and ports